Bradley-Karat/MDT-smk/README.md

 # Snakemake workflow for using the Microstructure Diffusion Toolbox (MDT)
 This is a snakemake workflow for using the [Microstructure Diffusion Toolbox (MDT)](https://mdt-toolbox.readthedocs.io/en/latest_release/index.html).
-This workflow was designed to run microstructure modelling on left and right hemisphere unfolded hippocampal diffusion data (more about unfolding the hippocampus by @jordandekraker at https://github.com/jordandekraker/HippUnfolding).
+This workflow is currently designed to run on HCP 1200 data (Van Essen et al., 2013).
 This workflow makes use of a [bids app wrapper](https://github.com/khanlab/mdt-bids) for running MDT.

 ## Authors
 * Bradley Karat (@Bradley-Karat)